 If you could make ads more sweary?

-Let’s close off with those three categories, as where we could see swearing actually working – cars, alcohol and marketing agencies.
+Let’s close off with three categories, where we could see swearing actually working – cars, alcohol and marketing agencies.

 Imagine these ads.